PHOTO 32 A — Introduction to iPhoneography: Using Your Smartphone to Make Extraordinary Images

 NGR only; no credit/letter grade

-This course is for students of all levels.
-An iPhone 8s Plus or newer is recommended, however all models of iPhones are welcome.
-Portrait mode with Depth Effects and some features demonstrated in the course are available only for the iPhone XR, XS, and XS Max and the 11, 12, 13, and 14 series.
-Most of the class content will be applicable to every model.
-Students can expect to spend $12–$15 on apps; accessories are optional purchases.
+This course is open to students of all skill levels.
+An iPhone 8 Plus or newer is recommended, but all iPhones are welcome.
+Portrait Mode with Depth Effects and some features demonstrated in the course are available only for the iPhone XR, XS, and XS Max and the 11, 12, 13, and 14 series.
+Most of the content will be applicable to every iPhone model.
+Students can expect to spend $20–$25 on apps; accessories are optional purchases.

 Section A and Section B of “Introduction to iPhoneography: Using Your Smartphone to Make Extraordinary Images” cover the same content.